Icon of the Seas to Appear on National Geographic’s Building Impossible with Daniel Ashville

 Is Icon of the Seas the Biggest Cruise Ship?

 You might be wondering, is Icon of the Seas the world’s biggest cruise ship?
-Well, when it sets sail in 2024, it will take the title of the largest cruise ship in the world.
+Well, when it set sail, it took the title of the largest cruise ship in the world.
 Making history, Icon of the Seas will take over from Wonder of the Seas as the biggest, weighing in at a staggering 250,800 gross tons.

 Spanning an impressive 20 decks and with an abundance of amenities onboard, there’s no denying that it’ll be popular with families, friends and couples throughout the world when it sets sail from Florida on its maiden voyage to the Caribbean.